Parker Logo

 The first image on Parker’s pens was simple and built on associations.
 The sharp nib at the end of a fountain pen evoked an analogy with an arrowhead.
 The thin, elongated shape further enhanced the similarity.
 Therefore, the logo depicted the company’s product as an arrow flying upwards, piercing the target right in the top ten.
 After all, a “perfect” pen is a hit in the bull’s eye.
 The reversal of the composition directly into the sky demonstrated a powerful impetus for development.

 The logo predicted leadership positions and product popularity.
 Kennedy and the Queen of England signed documents with Parker’s pen for the first century, and Puccini and Conan Doyle worked with her.
-Even after Germany surrendered and the agreements at the end of the Vietnam War, they signed models from Parker.
+Even after Germany surrendered and the agreements at the end of the Vietnam War were signed, they continued to use Parker models.

-The arrow and oval design also represented the idea of suction, for which Parker’s Lucky Curve was famous.
+The arrow-and-oval design also represented the idea of suction, for which Parker’s Lucky Curve was famous.
 When the wearer stopped writing, the remaining ink flowed from the tip back into the reservoir, making the writing less easily soiled and free of smudges and drips.
-On the logo, the upward arrow symbolizes the reverse movement, and the empty oval outline symbolizes the absence of leakage.
+In the logo, the upward arrow symbolizes reverse flow, and the empty oval outline symbolizes the absence of leakage.

 1993 – 2016